jnozzi/cocoadev.com/SiteContent/General/CFSocket.markdown

 ----

 I have a rather large library that negotiates communication between a server and clients.
 The sockets use the kCFSocketDataCallback flag to enable getting data out of the connection.
 The library has been working very well for a long time.
 Now i am trying to load it up into a PPC app that runs under rosetta on intel machines.
 The load goes fine and the sockets can connect and send data but they never receive anything.
 I've tried everything i can ( giving a bit of love to the run loop, etc, .. ) but cannot understand whats going on.
-Are there any know issues relating to [[CFSockets]] and PPC on intel machines?
+Are there any know issues relating to General/CFSockets and PPC on intel machines?